alitelsit123/binance-smart-chain-sniper-bot/README.md

 1. Download python3+ for your PC from python org
 2. Open terminal in the bot folder and type "pip install -r requirements.txt" / this will install all modules required to run the bot
 3. In the same terminal type "python3 astra.py"
-4. WOALA!
-The bot now has a GUI!!
-5. Good luck with profits guys!
 ```
 ## 💎 Successfull 40,000k snipe the other day :)